 - Eggs: Consume eggs from pastured hens whenever possible.
 Eat as many eggs as desired.

-- Organ meats: Eat twice weekly minimum.
+- Organ meats: Eat twice weekly minimum OR find a good organ meat supplement.
 Primarily available from cows and chickens, organs such as liver, heart, and kidneys are superlative sources of trace minerals and fat-soluble vitamins.
 Many people find liver unpalatable, but consider this: If you do not eat liver, you will need to find supplements to provide chromium, biotin, inositol, alpha lipoic acid, and other vital nutrients.
 Mention “paté,” however, and most people will smile.
 You can also enjoy organs as liverwurst, chopped finely and added to soups and stews, or mixed with ground meat as meatloaf or meatballs.
+(Pro-tip: pre-soaking the liver in lemon juice results in a milder taste.)

 - Fat: Essential for nutrient absorption, adequate fat also provides satiety in a carbohydrate-cautious diet.
 Restricting fat is hazardous causes fat-soluble vitamins to be lost and protein content to increase to dangerous levels for the kidneys.

-- Animal fats: Butter or ghee, fatty cuts of meat, poultry skin, and fat reserved from roasting meats provide valuable sources of fuel and fat-soluble vitamins.
+- Animal fats: Butter (IF you tolerate) or ghee , fatty cuts of meat, poultry skin, and fat reserved from roasting meats provide valuable sources of fuel and fat-soluble vitamins.
 Use fats only from grass-fed meats.

 - Vegetable fats: Choose organic fats to avoid oil-soluble residues of chemicals or hormones.
 Healthy choices include coconut oil, coconut milk, extra virgin unrefined olive oil, and, for flavor, small amounts of sesame oil or other nut oils, unless you are eliminating nuts and seeds.
 For sautéing, maintain low temperatures and use fats that are solid at room temperature such as coconut oil, butter, ghee, and animal fat.